Why 'Fine' is the Most Dangerous Word

 What to Say Instead

 This is where the healing work begins.
 Start by checking in with yourself.
-Not performatively.
-Not the how are you automatic scan.
-Actually asking: What am I feeling right now?
+Just ask yourself, What am I feeling right now?

 It might feel awkward.
+Dorky.
 Strange.
 Even frightening.
-That's okay.
-You're reaching for something that's been out of practice for years.
-The muscle is weak but it's yours.
+That’s okay.
+You’re reaching for something that’s been out of practice for years.
+The muscle is weak but it’s yours to build.

 Try these shifts: